-To learn more about planned giving and the potential tax advantages, please contact Deborah Shelton, Development Director, at (603) 749-5322 ext.106 or [email protected].
-Or write to us at PMHS, 221 County Farm Road, Dover, NH 03820.
+To learn more about planned giving and the potential tax advantages, please contact Molly Shanahan at [email protected] or write to us at PMHS, 221 County Farm Road, Dover, NH 03820.

 Use Your Traditional IRA to Make your Charitable Gifts

 The IRA Charitable Rollover provides you with an excellent opportunity to make a gift during your lifetime from an asset that would be subject to multiple levels of taxation if it remained in your taxable estate.

 - you must be 70.5 years or older at the time of the gift;